Disaster relief stories often make it sound as if help appears from nowhere.

 The Zirkinds also used the farm as a base for deliveries, outreach, fundraising, and longer-term help.
 J. reported that the couple opened the property to displaced residents and tourists, organized fundraising, and looked for ways to help families facing the island’s brutal housing costs after the immediate crisis passed.

 That is a better frame than "heroic couple helps after wildfire."
 It shows how mutual aid actually works.
-Short-term refuge is only the first layer.
+Short-term refuge is the first layer.
 After that come medicine, transportation, rent, social ties, and the slow work of getting people back into ordinary life.

 Why this belongs in the rebuilt library